Penryn Campus: History

 In 2011 as part of Phase II of developments on Tremough Campus, the name of the campus was changed to "University Campus Tremough".
 In 2012 Tremough Campus Services, the charity formed by Falmouth University and the University of Exeter to manage university activities in the Falmouth and Penryn area, changed its name to Falmouth Exeter Plus.
-The shared campus was officially opened for the 2004/5 academic year as "CUC Tremough Campus."

 In 2013, with the continued growth of the University of Exeter and the recent inauguration of Falmouth University, further discussions were undertaken in how the now three university campuses in Cornwall (Treliske in Truro, Tremough in Penryn and Woodlane in Falmouth) would be represented.
 On 18 July 2013, University Campus Tremough changed its name to "Penryn Campus" in line with the already adopted Truro and Falmouth campuses.

 The student population on the campus is around 6,000.